IBM/innovate-digital-bank/README.md

 ```

 ### 6. Login to docker
-For Mac users, if you are running ICP locally in vm you would also have to add the cluster info to the insecure registry.
+For Mac users, if you are running ICP locally in VM you would also have to add the cluster info to the insecure registry.
 To do so go to docker > preference > daemon
 enable experimental features and add cluster to insecure registries list.

 ![Docker 1](doc/source/images/docker1.png) ![Docker 2](doc/source/images/docker2.png)